 Cons:

-• Slack integration is limited – No native Slack ticketing; mostly notifications.
+- Slack integration is limited – there is no native Slack ticketing, and mostly notifications are provided.

 Pros: